Korals/ProjectRPG/README.md

 # ProjectRPG
-First attempt at creating a RPG game using .NET and Angular
+First attempt at creating a RPG game using C# and Angular

 A simple RPG like game where you walk around, kill monsters, complete quests and level up.